Jan 2, 2024

 1) Set a recurring money date.

-Create a recurring calendar invite with your partner, however frequent you want, and talk everything you can about money.
+Create a recurring calendar invite with your partner, however frequently you want, and talk about everything you can about money.
 Topics ideas include upcoming expenses, what you recently spent money on, where you may have gone over budget, your financial goals, and more.
 Make that money date right away.

-While you're delving into everything money, don't forget to have fun too and even bring out your competitive side.
+While you're delving into everything money, don't forget to have fun too, and even bring out your competitive side.
 Some couples make no-spending challenges or have saving goal competitions with each other.
-The winner can choose a date night location or small reward.
+The winner can choose a date night location or a small reward.

 2) Come up with net worth targets.